UH-Cryptics/uh-cryptics.github.io/index.md

 ## User Guide

-This section provides a walkthrough of the Zeus user interface and its capabilities.
+This project is still in the early stages of development.
+Below are the page mockups of the components we wish to implement in our finished product.

 ### Landing Page

 The landing page is presented to users when they visit the top-level URL to the site.
+You can either choose to login to an existing account or register a new one.

 ![](doc/landingPage.png)